greentfrapp/project-asimov/guide_fairness.md

 > Failure to model the entire system over which a social criterion, such as fairness, will be enforced

-A fair AIS must take into account the context in which the AIS might be used, otherwise it is meaningless.
+A fair AIS must take into account the larger sociotechnical context in which the AIS might be used, otherwise it is meaningless.
 For example, an AIS to filter job applicants should also consider how its suggestions would be used by the hiring manager.
 The AIS might be "fair" in isolation but subsequent "post-processing" by the hiring manager might distort and undo the "fairness".

 #### Portability Trap